Mehul208/Mehul208/README.md

 <h2 align="center"> 👨‍💻 Who am I?</h2>
 <p align="center">
   <samp>
-I am a Pre final year student at Chitkara University currently undertaking my Bachelors in Computer Science and Engineering.
-I am <strong>C++ Programmer</strong>, <strong>Fullstack Javascript Developer</strong> and a <strong>tech enthusiast!</strong>
+A Passionate full-stack developer with a Bachelor's in Computer Science from Chitkara University.
+Proficient in a range of technologies including JavaScript, React.js, React Native, Flutter (Dart), Docker, MongoDB, MySQL, Linux, AWS, and C++.
+Specialized in crafting dynamic websites, robust server-side applications, and intuitive mobile experiences.<strong>Let's turn ideas into impeccable code.</strong>
   </samp><br><br>
   <samp>
    Looking for Open-Source Projects to collaborate on.
 Apart from programming, I like gaming and music.